Henry Percy, 9th Earl of Northumberland

-Early life
+Early life and marriage

-He was born at Tynemouth Castle in Northumberland, England, the son of Henry Percy, 8th Earl of Northumberland, whom he succeeded in 1585.
+He was born at Tynemouth Castle in Northumberland, the son of Henry Percy, 8th Earl of Northumberland, whom he succeeded in 1585.
 His father died, an apparent suicide, in the Tower of London, where he was being questioned about his allegedly treasonable dealings with Mary, Queen of Scots.
 His mother was Katherine Neville, daughter and co-heiress of John Neville, 4th Baron Latimer and Lucy Somerset.
 She remarried Francis Fitton of Binfield.

 He was brought up a Protestant, as his father had been, taking instruction from the vicar of Egremont.
 This did not prevent suspicions in later life, particularly when he associated with Charles Paget, that he was a crypto-Catholic.
-Around 1586, he first employed the artist Nicolas Hilliard paying 60 shillings for his portrait.
+Around 1586, he first employed the artist Nicolas Hilliard, paying 60 shillings for his portrait.
 In 1598 he bought a jewel called the "Rainbow" for £21 from John Spilman.
 The earl had an African servant who was called the "Blackamore" in his accounts.
-The African servant was brought to the earl in 1586 by Mr Crosse's servant, who was rewarded with 20 shillings, and the earl bought new clothes for the African servant costing £6-12s-6d.
+This servant was brought to the earl in 1586 by Mr Crosse's servant, who was rewarded with 20 shillings, and the earl bought new clothes for the African servant costing £6-12s-6d.
 New shoes in 1588 cost 18 pence.

-Although his earldom was in the north of England, Northumberland also had estates in the south at Petworth House in Sussex and also at Syon House in Middlesex, acquired by his marriage to Lady Dorothy Devereux (sister of Robert Devereux, 2nd Earl of Essex) in 1594.
+Although his earldom was in the north of England, Northumberland also had estates in the south at Petworth House in Sussex and at Syon House in Middlesex, acquired by his marriage to Lady Dorothy Devereux (sister of Robert Devereux, 2nd Earl of Essex) in 1594.